skeema/skeema/README.md

 * Percona Server 5.5, 5.6, 5.7, 8.0
 * MariaDB 10.1, 10.2, 10.3, 10.4

-Outside of a tagged release, every commit to the master branch is automatically tested against MySQL 5.6 and 5.7.
+Outside of a tagged release, every commit to the main branch is automatically tested against MySQL 5.6 and 5.7.

 ### Unsupported in table diffs